iconifyit/contact-sheet/README.md

 <strong>NOTE</strong> : changing the default configuration can break the <strong>Contact Sheet</strong> utility.
 Proceed with caution.

-You can change many of the default settings such as the location of the presets and log files, Illustrator version compatibility, etc.
+You can change many of the default settings such as the location of the presets and log files, Illustrator version compatibility, etc., by editing the `config.js` file in the download.

 ## Disclaimer of Liability